spotinst/deck/app/scripts/modules/spot/src/instance/details/custom-links.md

 availabilityZone | AZ where instance resides | us-east-1-a
 lifeCycle | Spot or OD | OD
 provider | spot| spot
-baseIpAddress | the defined IP that is in use (public/private) | 104.156.81.74
 publicIp | external IP address | 10.100.10.219
 privateIp | internal IP address (within AWS) | 104.156.81.74
 serverGroup | Elastigroup name | myapp-prod-v002